LBT women sacrifice more

 LBT women (lesbian, bisexual and trans women) are a sexual minority hence they often face double the challenge compared to heterosexual (man-woman) relationships.
 Many women can’t help but keep silent about the things that they are dissatisfied about in their relationship, often simply to prevent it from falling apart.
 Especially in societies where it may be very hard to find another partner.

 One of the ways this can occur is something researchers call self-silencing.
+Even if they have love tips, they will not share!
 Basically, this means sacrificing your needs for your partners’ and not expressing your feelings and emotions in order to avoid conflict.
 It’s something women do a lot more than men.
 Research has shown it can have a major impact on psychological health and relationships.

 So what does self-silencing look like in a relationship?
 It might mean giving up something you really want to do, say going out with friends you haven’t seen in a while because your partner would rather hang out alone.
 Doing so, you might think, would be selfish.